gatsbyjs/gatsby/README.md

 4. **Open the source code and start editing!**

-   Your site is now running at `http://localhost:8000`.
+   Your site is now running successfully at `http://localhost:8000`.
 Open the `my-gatsby-site` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes, and the browser will update in real time!

 At this point, you’ve got a fully functional Gatsby website.
 For additional information on how you can customize your Gatsby site, see our [plugins](https://gatsbyjs.com/plugins/) and [the official tutorial](https://www.gatsbyjs.com/tutorial/).